-Hi, Gnowfglins readers!
+Hi, Traditional Cooking School readers!
 I’m Lauren, a 19-year old real food fanatic, and I blog at Empowered Sustenance.
 I’m excited for this opportunity to tell you a bit about my healing journey and share a GAPS recipe with you!

-No, I don’t randomly dance on the beach in pointe shoes!
+And no, I don’t randomly dance on the beach in pointe shoes — that’s my high school senior photo. 😉

 My Real Food Transition